networknext/next/docs/source/environment.rst

 environment
 ===========

-You can fully configure Network Next SDK via environment variables.
+You can fully configure the Network Next SDK via environment variables.

 Values set in the environment override values set by code.